Planar orthogonal polynomials and boundary universality in the random normal matrix model: Algorithmic determination of the coefficients B-j-tau

 \subsection{Implementation of the radial Laplace method}

 We turn to the algorithm of Theorem~\ref{thm:main-coeff}.
 To proceed, we need two families of differential operators.
-We recall the differential operators $\Lop_k$ appearing in the application of Laplace's method in Proposition~\ref{prop:steep}.
-We need to apply these operators to functions defined in a neighbourhood of the unit circle, and we apply them in the radial direction.
+We recall the differential operators $\Lop_k$ defined in \eqref{eq:Lop} appearing in the application of Laplace's method in Proposition~\ref{prop:steep}.
+We need to apply these operators to functions defined in a neighborhood of the unit circle, and we apply them in the radial direction.
 So, for functions $f(r\e^{\imag\theta})$, we put

 where